-If necessary, you can export data to other systems for further processing
+If necessary, you can export data to other systems for further processing.

-Customize PDF page size.
+Customize the PDF page size.

 Customize rendering style - for example, options to specify the width of connecting lines, font size of text, the background of task groups, etc.